Sending Up Kites

 “I want to think of this as creating passages for other people to find their way into this material too.
 I almost think of the archive as an attic, I just want to open some windows to let some light and air in and see what I find and what other people find.”

-So this blog (and the forthcoming NQ website) will be one way of surfacing things from NQ’s archives, of putting things out there for others to discover and engage with.
+So this blog (and the new NQ website) will be one way of surfacing things from NQ’s archives, of putting things out there for others to discover and engage with.

 Maybe it’ll work a little like Marconi’s balloons and kites, tossing a series of slightly whimsical antennae into the wind to see what works.
 Listening carefully for signals.